cKnei/QuickChatRepy-Powercord/README.md

 - ѵοіd#0001(send me anime feet) <579731384868798464>
 - Qb#5942 <133659541198864384>
 - Ven#8810(i use Samm-Cheese btw) <343383572805058560>
+- All and any future contributers to the github :D

 for helping me with issues I had :D